 Training your Alaskan Malamute takes a lot of patience in the beginning, particularly if they’re going through their rebellious ‘teen’ phase (typically between 8 months to 2 years old).

 One way to make it easier on both you and your Malamute is to keep training sessions short but increase their frequency.
 What we mean is instead of trying to force yourself through a one-hour training session where you’re likely to lose your patience, break it down into 5 or 6 10-minute sessions.

 Keeping the training sessions short will help your Alaskan Malamute to maintain their focus throughout the whole session.
 This means that even though you’re training them for the same amount of time, you’ll be getting more meaningful sessions where more is accomplished.

-Another advantage to having multiple, shorter sessions is that you will be repeatedly reminding your Malamute of their commands and good behaviours throughout the day.
-This will help them to learn faster and will frequently reinforce what they’ve already learnt.
+Another advantage to having multiple, shorter sessions is that you will be repeatedly reminding your Malamute of their commands and good behaviors throughout the day.
+This will help them to learn faster and will frequently reinforce what they’ve already learned.

 Different environments can be as simple as training in a different room of the house, in an enclosed garden, or even just with the tv on!

-Another benefit to training in different environments is that it allows your Alaskan Malamute to practise their commands with distractions around them.
-If your Malamute can perform the command or behaviour in a brand-new environment, you will know that they have learnt it well.
+Another benefit to training in different environments is that it allows your Alaskan Malamute to practice their commands with distractions around them.
+If your Malamute can perform the command or behavior in a brand-new environment, you will know that they have learned it well.

 5. Be Consistent with Any Commands You Teach